Increasing Risk: Dynamic Mean-Preserving Spreads: Illustrations

 Note that (\ref{FINALBALLISTIC}) cannot be obtained from equation (\ref {FINALMOD}) by simply increasing the variance.
-This illustrates the fact that a DMPS of a probability density is not equivalent to an increase in the variance of the nominal density. \ For $\mu =0$, we obviously recover equation (\ref{FINAL}).
-For small $\mu $, equation (\ref{FINALBALLISTIC}) can be approximately rewritten as:
+This illustrates the fact that a DMPS of a TPD is not equivalent to an increase in the variance of the normal density.
+For $\lambda$ relatively small (note that $\theta <1$), equation (\ref{FINALBALLISTIC}) can be approximately rewritten as:

-From equations (\ref{FINALBALLISTIC}) and (\ref{FINALBALLISTICAPP}), we conclude that, for a given $p_{t}$, the presence of ballistic noise leads to an increase in the marginal profits $q_{t}^{(\mathrm{ballistic})}$ of currently installed capital.
+From equations (\ref{FINALBALLISTIC}) and (\ref{FINALBALLISTICAPP}), we conclude that, for a given $p_{t}$, the presence of ballistic noise leads to an increase in the marginal profits $q_{t}^{(\lambda)}$ yielded by currently installed capital.
+This is coherent with the original Abel and Eberly framework in which riskiness increases $q$, but cannot be obtained by simply modifying the variance $\sigma^2$ of the Gaussian.
+In their framework this result is clearly a consequence of the assumption of risk-neutral firms, since an increase in risk means an increase in potential rewards, and riskiness and variance coincide because of their Gaussian setup.